Identity document: Ukraine

 The Ukrainian identity card or Passport of the Citizen of Ukraine (also known as the Internal passport or Passport Card) is an identity document issued to citizens of Ukraine.
 Every Ukrainian citizen aged 14 or above and permanently residing in Ukraine must possess an identity card issued by local authorities of the State Migration Service of Ukraine.

 Ukrainian identity cards are valid for 10 years (or 4 years, if issued for citizens aged 14 but less than 18) and afterwards must be exchanged for a new document.

 United Kingdom

-The UK Digital ID scheme was proposed on 25 September 2025 as a digital identity document for adult residents of the United Kingdom to be implemented by 2029.
-It is intended to be mandatory for right to work checks and is also part of attempts to tackle the rise in illegal migrant crossings in small boats across the English Channel..
-Until implementation, the UK has no national identity card and has no general obligation of identification, although drivers may be required to produce their licence and insurance documents to a police station within 7 days of a traffic stop if they are not able to provide them at the time.
+As of 2026 there is no UK identity document.
+A passport or driving licence is usually accepted as proof of identity, and a Voter Authority Certificate is available for voting in particular, but there is no obligation for a person to possess or carry proof of identity.
+Drivers need not carry a driving licence, but must provide one within 7 days if required by police.
+A UK Digital ID scheme was proposed on 25 September 2025, with a digital identity document for adult UK residents, intended to be mandatory for right to work checks and to discourage illegal migrant crossings in small boats across the English Channel..
+However, the proposal was set to be cancelled after Andy Burnham became prime minister.